Learning Disentangled Representation by Exploiting Pretrained Generative Models: A Contrastive Learning View

 We provide an alternative route to learn disentangled representation: fix the pretrained generator, jointly discover the factors in the latent space of the generator and train the encoder to extract disentangled representation, as shown in Figure~\ref{fig:framework}(b).
 From the intuitive notion of disentangled representation, similar image variations should be caused by changing the same factor, and different image variations should be caused by changing different factors.
 This provide a novel contrastive learning view for disentangled representation learning and inspires us to propose a framework: \textbf{Dis}entanglement via \textbf{Co}ntrast (\texttt{DisCo}) for disentangled representation learning.

 In \texttt{DisCo}, changing a factor is implemented by traversing one discovered direction in the latent space.
 For discovering the factors, \texttt{DisCo} adopts a typical network module, \emph{Navigator}, to provides candidate traversal directions in the latent space~\citep{LD,steer,ShenGTZ20}.
 For disentangled representation learning, to model the various image variations, we propose a novel \emph{$\Delta$-Contrastor} to build a \emph{Variation Space} where we apply the contrastive loss.
 In addition to the above architecture innovations, we propose two key techniques for \texttt{DisCo}: $(i)$ an entropy-based domination loss to encourage the encoded representations to be more disentangled, $(ii)$ a hard negatives flipping strategy for better optimization of Contrastive Loss.

-We evaluate \texttt{DisCo} on all the three major types of generative models ( GAN, VAE, and Flow) on three popular disentanglement datasets. \texttt{DisCo} achieves the state-of-the-art (SOTA) disentanglement performance compared to all the previous GAN-based methods and typical (VAE/InfoGAN-based) methods.
+We evaluate \texttt{DisCo} on three major generative models (GAN, VAE, and Flow) on three popular disentanglement datasets. \texttt{DisCo} achieves the state-of-the-art (SOTA) disentanglement performance compared to all the previous discovering-based methods and typical (VAE/InfoGAN-based) methods.
 Furthermore, we evaluate \texttt{DisCo} on the real-world dataset FFHQ~\citep{StyleGAN} to demonstrate that it can discover SOTA disentangled directions in the latent space of pretrained generative models.